obiwankenoobi/JS-for-humans/lib/this.md

 identify.call(you) // Yosef
 ```

-Instead of that , we can simply pss the obj name the prop belong to as the "context" and avoid using `call`
+Instead of that , we can simply pass the object as a prop and not to use `call` at all and then we dont need any context to an object - we have the actual object.

 ```js
 function identify(context) {